ChrisWiegman/kana/README.md

 Note that I am using this project for my own work and it is under active development.
 Some of the things I'm currently working on include:

-- Code signing on Mac to prevent security notices on initial run
+- Code signing on Mac to prevent security notices on initial run (see https://github.com/ChrisWiegman/kana-cli/issues/2)
 - Support for more xdebug modes (trace, etc)
 - Much more clear prompts and messages on the commands themselves
 - Other system support (time allowed)